astridleighton/astridleighton/README.md

 - 🚀 I work as a software engineer at [Quintron](https://www.quintron.com/)
 - 🔭 I’m currently working on [MIDI Keys Music Application](https://github.com/astridleighton/MIDI-Keys)
-- 🌱 I’m currently learning Python and Docker
+- 🌱 I’m currently learning Python and C++
 - 💻 Take a look at my website: [Astrid's Personal Site](https://astridleighton.github.io)
 - 📫 How to reach me: astridleighton@gmail.com (or any of the contact information below)
 - ⚡ Fun fact: I am an (almost) master bass player